 If you’re interested in where we take your material click on the link below.
 Delaware has invested a lot of resources to have a good recycling program for its residents and we want to support their efforts.

 Here are a few options for you to take care of your yard waste.

 In 2007 the State of Delaware passed into law a yard waste ban at the Cherry Island landfill.
 According to Delaware law and the Delaware State Waste Authority (DSWA) we are not allowed to co-mingle yard waste with your household trash.

 - Evergreen has a service where we come every week to pick up your yard waste.

-- We will take grass clippings, leaves, shrubs, weeds, and tree limbs.
+- We will take grass clippings, leaves, shrubs, weeds, and small tree branches.
 Please bag these items or you can put them loose in a container.

-- Tree limbs and brush must not be any longer than three to four feet and four inches in diameter and tied into bundles, bagged or canned to help our drivers avoid having to pick up every individual stick.
+- Tree limbs and brush must not be any longer than 3ft and 1 inch in diameter and tied into bundles, bagged, or canned to help our drivers avoid having to pick up every individual stick.

 Evergreen Waste services has no issues picking up your yard waste, but our feelings are not hurt if you decide to take matters into your own hands when it comes to creating your own compost.
 Below are some methods that we have compiled to assist you in this process.
 If you have any additional ideas that you have found to make this process better we would love to hear about it.

 Email us at [email protected] We appreciate all those that strive to reduce, reuse and recycle.

 Compost is the single most important supplement you can give your garden soil. ??Composting is a simple way to add nutrient-rich humus which fuels plant growth and restores vitality to depleted soil.
 It’s also free, easy to make and good for the environment.